alvarorobledo/alvarorobledo.com/_posts/2018-09-30-why-I-am-starting-a-data-science-blog.md

 ## What this blog isn't

 A personal blog, or at least one where I narrate my life, trips or thoughts, in a diary-like style.
+A niche blog, such as [Charger Universe](https://chargeruniverse.com/).

 It's 2018, and there are definitely other tools which cover that already (*did anyone say Instagram?*).